newrelic/newrelic-maui-plugin/README.md

 ### AnalyticsEventEnabled(bool enabled) : void

 > FOR ANDROID ONLY.
-Enabled or disable collection of event data
+Enable or disable collection of event data.

 ``` C#
     CrossNewRelic.Current.AnalyticsEventEnabled(true);